Diagnosing Burning Pain, Numbness, and Tingling: Is it Neuropathy?

-Many neuropathy patients have great difficulty receiving a proper diagnosis, one that explains their symptoms and that might even point to a particular cause.
-The sheer number of different symptoms that could be caused by something other than neuropathy sometimes makes zeroing in on a correct diagnosis a frustrating task.
+Many neuropathy patients have a long journey in getting a proper diagnosis for their burning pain, numbness, and tingling in their hands and feet.
+The sheer number of different symptoms that could be caused by something else can make zeroing in on a correct diagnosis a frustrating task.
 Because it can be such an elusive diagnosis, it falls outside the scope of many physicians’ practices.

 Diagnosis is reached through an extensive neurological exam, patient history, nerve and muscle tests and blood tests.
 The neurologist may order other tests to determine the extent of the disease, including electromyography (EMG), nerve conduction studies (NCV), CT scans, magnetic resonance imaging (MRI), nerve biopsy or skin biopsy.